-In 2023, ES staff will continue to assess and update the program to more effectively educate business owners and managers on the causes and harmful effects of stormwater pollution, what constitutes a water quality violation, and how the City enforces such violations and operational and structural BMPs tailored to their business activities that can assist with stormwater pollution prevention.
-Additionally, ES staff will administer an updated Source Control Programs that includes new NPDES permit requirements to enforce the implementation of structural and operational BMPs.
+In 2024, ES staff will continue to assess and update the program to more effectively educate business owners and managers on the causes and harmful effects of stormwater pollution, what constitutes a water quality violation, and how the City enforces such violations and operational and structural BMPs tailored to their business activities that can assist with stormwater pollution prevention.
+Additionally, ES staff will continue to administer the updated Source Control Program that began in 2023 and includes new NPDES permit requirements to enforce the implementation of structural and operational BMPs.